What can’t you live without?

-You can’t live without Ch’i so when you’re feeling low on energy and the space around you feels flat, think about what you can do to cultivate it.
+You can’t live without Ch’i.
+So when you’re feeling low on energy and the space around you feels flat, think about what you can do to cultivate it.
 Cultivating good Ch’i is at the heart of good Feng Shui practice.

 The existence of ch’i was first documented some 3,000 years ago in both China and India.
 Ch’i (Chinese), Prana (Indian), Ki (Japanese), Pneuma (Greek), Ruah (Hebrew), to name a few.